willroberts/openrvs-registry/DOCS.md

 > build.bat
 ```

 The Windows build is `registry.exe`, and the Linux build is simply `registry`.

+## Running the Code

 Run `registry.exe` to run the build locally.
 All log information is printed to `stdout` and displayed in the terminal window:

 ```bash
 > registry.exe